eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 ## Overview

-The EUDI Wallet Reference Implementation is built based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md) and aims to showcase a robust and interoperable platform for digital identification, authentication, and electronic signatures based on common standards across the European Union.
+The Age Verification (AV) Android Wallet project is an Android app forked from [EUDI Android Wallet reference application](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui) , which is built based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md) and aims to showcase a robust and interoperable platform for digital identification, authentication, and electronic signatures based on common standards across the European Union.
 The EUDI Wallet Reference Implementation is based on a modular architecture composed of business-agnostic, reusable components that will evolve in incremental steps and can be re-used across multiple projects.

-The EUDI Wallet Reference Implementation is the application that allows users to:
+The AV Android Wallet is the application that allows users to:

-1. To obtain, store, and present PID and mDL.
+1. To obtain, store, and present age verification scopes.
 2. Verify presentations.
-3. Share data on proximity scenarios.
+3. Share age data on proximity scenarios.
 4. Support remote QES and more use cases with the modules included.

-The EUDIW project provides, through this repository, an Android app.
-Please refer to the repositories listed in the following sections for more detailed information on how to get started, contribute, and engage with the EUDI Wallet Reference Implementation.

 # 💡 Specifications Employed

 The app consumes the SDK called EUDIW Wallet core [Wallet core](https://github.com/eu-digital-identity-wallet/eudi-lib-android-wallet-core) and a list of available libraries to facilitate remote presentation, proximity, and issuing test/demo functionality following the specification of the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework), including: